 Ear Infections

-When it comes to treating ear infections, Penn Medicine Becker ENT & Allergy is the premier choice for patients.
-With a team of experienced and professional ENT doctors, they are dedicated to providing the highest standard of treatment.
+When it comes to treating ear infections, the healthcare providers at Penn Medicine Becker ENT & Allergy are dedicated to providing the highest standard of treatment.
 Their comprehensive approach ensures that each patient receives individualized care tailored to their specific needs.
 From diagnosis and treatment through rehabilitation and follow-up care, Penn Medicine Becker ENT & Allergy is committed to helping you find relief from your ear infection.

 Definition of Ear Infection

-Otitis media, commonly referred to as an ear infection, occurs when fluid accumulates in the middle ear and becomes infected, resulting in inflammation and swelling.
+Otitis media, commonly referred to as an ear infection, occurs when fluid accumulates in the middle ear and may become infected, resulting in inflammation and swelling.
 This condition can seriously affect hearing and cause severe pain.
 Ear infections can be caused by various types of bacteria or viruses and often develop after a respiratory tract infection.
 While ear infections mostly affect young children, they can also occur in adults.
-Ear infections can be treated with medical intervention or home remedies, depending on the severity and type of infection.
+Ear infections can be treated with medical intervention or OTC remedies, depending on the severity and type of infection.
+On occasion, surgical intervention may be needed.

 Types of Ear Infection

-- Otitis externa, also known as swimmer’s ear, is a medical condition that affects the external ear and ear canal.
+- Otitis externa, also known as swimmer’s ear, is a medical condition that affects the ear canal.

-- Otitis media is middle ear inflammation commonly caused by a bacterial or viral infection and is more common in children.
+- Otitis media is middle ear inflammation commonly caused by a bacterial or viral infection, often associated with Eustachian Tube Dysfunction, and is more common in children.

 - Labyrinthitis is a medical condition that impacts the inner ear and may result in symptoms such as vertigo, nausea, and hearing loss.
 It can be caused by a viral or bacterial infection.
 Treatment typically involves medication and addressing the underlying cause.